Yea Toh Two Much Ho Gayaa: Plot

-The movie starts in Thailand in a restaurant when Mann is in a party with his girlfriend.
-Where Rickey, a lazy boy who is the brother of a gangster, tries to take a selfie with her and is stopped by Jimmy Shergill.
-When they try to leave then the boy attacks them but is badly beaten and then hospitalized.
-In other part the gangster Arbaaz Khan kills his rival gangster and then he learns that his brother is hospitalised.
-He visits his brother in hospital and swears revenge.
-He has a twin brother Mohan who lives with his mother in a Village.
-He loves a girl but her cousin brother opposes the marriage.
-Then both brothers find them in a situation where Mohan went to Thailand and Mann returns to the village.
-The girlfriend of Mann is kidnapped by gangster in Thailand and here in a village a pregnant lady levels allegations against Mohan.
+The movie starts in Thailand in a restaurant when Mann is at a party with his girlfriend.
+Rickey, a lazy boy who is the brother of a gangster, tries to take a selfie with her and is stopped by Jimmy Shergill.
+When they try to leave, the boy attacks them, but they are badly beaten and hospitalized.
+In the other part, the gangster Arbaaz Khan kills his rival gangster, and then he learns that his brother is hospitalised.
+He visits his brother in the hospital and swears revenge.
+He has a twin brother, Mohan, who lives with his mother in a village.
+He loves a girl, but her cousin's brother opposes the marriage.
+Then both brothers find them in a situation where Mohan goes to Thailand and Mann returns to the village.
+The girlfriend of Mann is kidnapped by a gangster in Thailand, and here in a village, a pregnant lady levels allegations against Mohan.
 Mann clears his brother's name in front of the Village Panchayat.
-Whereas Mohan rescues Mann's girlfriend from a gangster after thrashing him and his henchmen and returns to village.
+Whereas Mohan rescues Mann's girlfriend from a gangster after thrashing him and his henchmen and returns to the village.
 Then the marriage of Mann and Mohan is performed.